dmatik/dmatik.github.io/switcher/switcher_webapi.md

 ### Sensors
 Define RESTful Sensor and other Template sensors depending on it in HA.
-> Change to your IP and port below.
+> Change to your WebAPI IP, Device ID, Switcher IP and port below.

 {% raw %}
 ```YAML